danialfarid/ng-file-upload/README.md

 **$upload.http()**: You can also use `$upload.http()` to send the file binary or any data to the server while being able to listen to progress event.
 See [#88](https://github.com/danialfarid/angular-file-upload/issues/88) for more details.
 This equivalent to angular $http() but allow you to listen to progress event for HTML5 browsers.

-**Rails progress event**: If your server is Rails and Apache you may need to modify server configurations for the server to support upload progress.
-See [#207](https://github.com/danialfarid/angular-file-upload/issues/207)

 **drag and drop styling**: For file drag and drop, `ng-file-drag-over-class` can be a function that returns a class name based on the $event.
 See the demo for a sample.
 If the attribute is not specified by default the element will have "dragover" class on drag over which could be used to style the drop zone.
 You can also specify `ng-file-drag-over-delay` to fix css3 transition issues from dragging over/out/over [#277](https://github.com/danialfarid/angular-file-upload/issues/277).

 ##<a name="old_browsers"></a> Old browsers

 For browsers not supporting HTML5 FormData (IE8, IE9, ...)
 [FileAPI](https://github.com/mailru/FileAPI) module is used.
+**Note**: Flash needs to be installed on the client browser since `FileAPI` uses Flash to upload files.

 For these browsers these two files are needed:  **`FileAPI.min.js`, `FileAPI.flash.swf`** which will be loaded if the browser does not supports HTML5 FormData (no extra load for HTML5 browsers).

-**Note**: Flash needs to be installed on the client browser since `FileAPI` uses Flash to upload files.
-**CORS**: To enable CORS
 You can put these two files beside `angular-file-upload-shim(.min).js` on your server to be loaded automatically on demand or optionally you can use the following script to set the FileAPI load path if they are not at the same location:
 ```html
 <script>